NoraLoose/noraloose.github.io/_pages/research.md

  [Loose et al.](https://doi.org/10.1029/2020JC016112), J. Geophys.
 Res (2020);
 Loose, [PhD Dissertation](http://bora.uib.no/handle/1956/24456), 2019.

-## Development of open source software tools
+## Development of Open Source Software Tools

 I am engaged with developing open-source software tools to enable our Earth Science community to perform data analysis in an efficient and reproducible way.
 Recently, my focus has been on the python package [GCM-Filters](https://gcm-filters.readthedocs.io/en/latest/).